-Vacation is for keeping it simple with easy and versatile dishes - especially when you spend your work week, as I do, decorating lavish treats.
-After a strictly enforced four-day hiatus from the kitchen (boy, did I need it!), I debuted here in Maine with this speedy but tasty one-pot compote.
-I drew on frozen rhubarb reserves from an earlier pillage of my brother’s patch, making the recipe even easier.
+Vacation is for keeping it simple with easy and versatile dishes – especially when you spend your work week decorating lavish treats as I do.
+After a strictly enforced four-day hiatus from cooking during a recent holiday in Maine, I eventually returned to the kitchen with this tasty one-pot compote.
+I drew on frozen rhubarb reserves from an earlier pillage of my brother’s nearby patch, making the recipe even easier.
 But fresh rhubarb is fabulous too, of course.
-I slather this compote on everything - toast, ice cream, even grilled meat (it’s not overly sweet).
-And once I get home and back into my usual baking mode, I’ll be working it into a fancier coffee cake.
-Stay tuned!!
+I slather this compote on everything – toast, ice cream, even grilled meat (it’s not overly sweet).
+And it’s also great when incorporated into baked sweets like my Sour Cream Rhubarb-Streusel Coffee Cake.

 - 2 teaspoons finely minced orange zest (or to taste)